datdotorg/funding/milestone-1-report.md

 ### Milestone II
 D1: Refined working SRML module

-D2: Refined javascript module that helps interacting with the node
+(In progress) D2: Refined javascript module that helps interacting with the node We already implemented the basic logic of creating using Dat protocol, hosting it and retreiving it from the storage by the hoster to respond to the challenges (as a proof of storage and proof of retrievability).
+Now in the Milestone II will will focus to make this more robust.

 (In progress) D3: Basic web UI which works with a locally running substrate node